Opthimo/BASH-Deploying-HTTP-Requests-with-cURL/README.md

 ## Questions

 1. What is the difference between the `-X` and `-d` flags in curl?

+?

 2. What happens when you send a request with the wrong `Content-Type` header?

+You get a HTML respond with "Application Error" as title.

 3. What does HTTP 404 mean?
 When do you encounter it with public APIs?

+not found

 4. Why does the JSONPlaceholder API return an `id` even though it doesn't store data persistently?

+?

 5. How does `curl` differ from a graphical web browser when accessing resources?

+it receives the data as text without graphics and will not interpret markdowns like HTML

 6. What is the purpose of specifying `-H "Content-Type: application/json"` in a POST request?

+?

 7. Why might verbose mode (`-v`) be useful when debugging HTTP requests?

+You see mor details and could inspect where an error accured.

 8. What HTTP status codes would indicate client errors?
 Server errors?

+4XX, 5XX

 ## Advice